 Building upon the skills and knowledge developed in the Animation program, the field of visualization is introduced.
 Applications of visualization in fields such as advertising, medical illustration, toy design, law, and science are explored.
 Opportunity to use visualization knowledge and techniques in collaborative, relevant projects is provided.
+For program major or minor requirements, a grade of C or above is required for successful completion.
+Prerequisites: ANM 203; must earn C or above in all prerequisites for this course.
 A studio course.
-For program major or minor requirements, a grade of C or above is required for successful completion.
-Prerequisites: ANM 203, ANM 205: must earn C or above in all prerequisites for this course.
 3 credits (Fall)